-Arts Management/Special Events Internship
+Arts Management – Special Events Internship

-The Arts Management/Special Events Intern is an important member of the development team who provides administrative support while learning about the preparation and management of Penland’s Benefit Auction, which is a weekend fundraiser that grosses over $600,000 for the school and is the 3rd largest craft school auction in the U.S. This position allows the intern a high level of responsibility through which he or she will gain valuable knowledge and experience in auction fundraising, planning and executing a multi-day event, event registration, data management, and follow-up procedures.
-The internship is a 40-hour per week position from mid-to-late May through August 31, 2020.
-(Start and end dates are negotiable.)
-The intern reports to the Development Associate for Special Events throughout the internship and assists the Development Operations Manager with registration and check-out closer to and during the event.
+A Penland internship offers a unique opportunity to live and work in a dynamic, creative educational community and work with accomplished professionals in a mutual learning and knowledge-sharing environment.
+The Arts Management/Special Events Intern is an important member of the development team who provides administrative support while learning about the preparation and management of Penland’s Benefit Auction, which is a weekend fundraiser that grosses over $600,000 for the school and is the 3rd largest craft school auction in the U.S. This position allows you a high level of responsibility through which you will gain valuable knowledge and experience in auction fundraising, planning, and executing a multi-day event, event registration, data management, and follow-up procedures.
+You will report to the development associate for special events and assist the development operations manager with registration and check-out closer to and during the event.

-- Oversee ticket reservations including receiving and tracking data, making follow-up phone calls with patrons, reporting ticket sales to staff, maintaining confidentiality, etc.
+- Oversee ticket reservations, including receiving and tracking data, making follow-up phone calls with patrons, reporting ticket sales to staff, maintaining confidentiality, etc.

 - Research and solicit in-kind gifts using phone and email.
 This may include cold-calling potential donors.

-- Assist with event follow-up including generating and mailing follow-up letters, inventory of supplies, etc.
+- Assist with event follow-up, including generating and mailing follow-up letters, inventory of supplies, etc.